Mount Holly, NJ Bankruptcy Lawyer

 - Preventing repossession of vehicles.

-Do I Need an Attorney to File for Bankruptcy?
+Do You Need an Attorney to File for Bankruptcy in NJ?

 Technically, people who wish to file for bankruptcy may do so independently, without hiring the services of a bankruptcy lawyer, in what’s referred to as a pro se filing.
 While pro se filings may be legal, they are not particularly prudent, for several reasons.
 Bankruptcy law is extremely dense with financial and legal jargon.
 The procedure is time-sensitive, and missing a deadline could ruin an entire case.
 Futhermore, it is not often obvious whether to choose the federal or state exemptions without the input of an experienced attorney.